codacy/chart/docs/index.md

     -   [Helm](https://helm.sh/docs/intro/install/) version 3.2

         !!! warning
-            Helm 3.3 is not supported because there is a known incompatibility with the MinIO component used by Codacy.
+            Helm 3.3 is not supported because there is a known incompatibility with the MinIO chart currently used by Codacy.

+            More specifically, **Helm versions compiled with Go 1.14 or later are not supported**.
+You can check the Go version that was used to compile Helm with `helm version`.

+            This will be fixed in a future version of Codacy Self-hosted.

 2. Create a cluster namespace called `codacy` that will group all resources related to Codacy.